erland-syafiq/vtmunc/README.md

 - **.NET SDK**: This project is built using .NET 6.0.
 You will need to install the .NET 6.0 SDK to build and run the application.
 You can download it from [the official .NET website](https://dotnet.microsoft.com/download/dotnet/6.0).

 - **Entity Framework**: Entity Framework is used for data access and database interactions in this project.
 It simplifies working with relational databases and allows you to define your data model using C# classes.
 Entity Framework Core is the latest version, and it's included as part of the .NET SDK.
-No additional installation is required; you can start using it in your project right away.
+No additional installation is required; you can start using it in your this project right away.

-Certainly, here's a section for updating the database with migrations added to the "Getting Started" section:

 ## Getting Started